vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

   <img src="https://latex.codecogs.com/svg.latex?T_%7BP%7D%5Cgeq%20-Q%5Cfrac%7Bm_%7BP%7D%2Bm_%7BT%7D%7D%7Bm_%7BT%7D%7D" />
 </p>

 This minimum kinetic energy that the projectile must have to make the reaction go forward is called the threshold energy for the reaction.

-That is to say there are spontaneously decaying radisotopes that are not naturally occuring or difficult to obtain naturally, the spontenous decay of a radioisotope is one kind of nuclear reaction, defined by a change in the nuclear state? of a radioisotope.
-An additional type of nuclear reaction is acheived by accelerating a charged particle or by subjecting to regions of high thermal flux neutrons, and absorbiion a high energy gammas into a nucleus which leaves the nucleus in the compound state, the compound state emitts a gamma or neutorn or proton or alpha or spallation can occur of fission, which leaves behind an excited daugher isotope, this isotope can be radiactve istelf therefore by incucing a nuclear reaction you produce another radiosotipe that spontaeously udergoes anohter nuclear reaction.

 The purpose of an accelerator of charged particles is to direct against a target a beam of a specific kind of particles of a chosen energy.
 Low energy accelerators are used to produce beams in the 10-100-MeV range, often for reaction or scattering studies to elucidate the structure of specific final states, perhaps even individual excited states.
 These accelerators should have accurate energy selection and reasonably high currents because the ultimate precision of many expirments is limited by counting statistics.